carpentries/instructor-training/03-feedback.md

 ##Anatomy of Feedback

 The practice of giving feedback can be incredibly powerful in its ability to expose things we couldn't perceive in ourselves in the intensity of the stage, but it can also be a very fraught process.
 Criticism can challenge our self image, and chafe on our insecurities and doubts; receiving criticism can feel like a place of powerlessness.
 If we are to successfully critique each other, we must find a way to speak our minds in a way each other can hear - how do we criticize each other in a way designed to empower and not to tear down?
-Giving good criticism consists of three cardinal rules:
+Here are a few techniques that may help you give constructive criticism:

  - **Be specific.** By keeping our feedback specific, we circumscribe its scope, which accomplishes two things.
 First, it gives the subject a clear idea of exactly where problems lie; if feedback is too nebulous, it becomes impossible to address.
 Second, articulating exactly what needs attention helps the subject to separate the thing being critiqued from their practice as a whole, and adds distance between the criticism and the individual's identity.
 Broad, vague criticisms feel like they are about us; specific criticisms feel like they are about our practice.